ropensci/ReLTER/README.md

-You can visit `{ReLTER}` website at [oggioniale.github.io/ReLTER/](https://oggioniale.github.io/ReLTER/) for obtain documentation about installation and examples of use.
+You can visit `{ReLTER}` website at [oggioniale.github.io/ReLTER/](https://oggioniale.github.io/ReLTER/) for obtain documentation on installation, functions description and examples of use.

 ## :arrow_double_down: Installation